 I have always been passionate about drawing since I was a small child.
 After high school I took a break from the doodling hobby to focus on my engineering studies.
 I graduated with degrees in Electrical Engineering and Computer Science and work as a software engineer for Google.
 Soon after settling in the Pacific Northwest, I rediscovered art as my true calling.
 I studied with William Elston, Mitch Albala, Max Ginsburg, and Tony Ryder.
 I am most inspired by Max Ginsburg’s social realism, his call for “Truth is Beauty,” and the social impact that art can make.
 To the end of social impact, I created a Room To Read charity campaign to donate 100% of my art sales to support education for children in need.

 I have been painting since 2002.
 My medium of choice is oil.
-I explore a variety of genres but am most interested in landscape and figure.
 I work from life mainly, as I find it beneficial for my learning of the lighting and the modeling of forms this way.
 I strive for impressionistic loose strokes blended with a classical realism that explore the interplay of shapes and light.
 To see my recent works, see my blog or instagram: @minzhong1.